Cossack Hetmanate: Attempts at reconciliation with the Commonwealth

-After this, Vyhovsky and General Starshyna considered the relationship with Russia to be broken.
+Within a year, the hetman managed to suppress the opposition militarily.
+Subsequently, due to Vyhovsky’s openly pro-Polish policy and continued overt support of anti-hetman forces by the Muscovite government, he pursued a course toward withdrawal from Muscovite protection.
 The newly elected Metropolitan Dionisi Balaban was transferred to Chyhyryn, away from Kyiv.
 A manifest nullifying the union with Russia was sent throughout Europe, mainly because it was conducting friendly relationships with Poland and supporting internal opposition within the Hetmanate.
 Negotiations with Sweden had frozen, while he had military support from the Crimean Khanate, so Vyhovsky decided to renegotiate with Poland, with whom talks continued for quite some time.